 We believe that only a responsible business model built on sustainable and steady growth can deliver long-term

 operating philosophy.
 We have always been responsible environmental stewards and we strive to minimise and mitigate

 We are committed to ensuring a safe, fair, and rewarding working environment, with all employees united by a shared

 Nordgold aims to adhere to international best practices across our asset base.
 We are engaged in various projects to raise our operating standards and are working to achieve compliance with the highest internationally recognised codes and guidelines as well as the applicable national standards, laws and practices.

 According to the rating’s methodology, the scale runs from zero to 100, with a lower score indicating a stronger ESG rating.
-Nordgold’s score of 26.1 points ranks the Company 12th out of 115 producers of precious metals globally indicating that Nordgold poses only a medium risk of experiencing potential material financial impact from ESG factors.
+2022 Nordgold’s score of 26.9 points ranks the Company 13th out of 118 producers of precious metals globally indicating that Nordgold poses only a medium risk of experiencing potential material financial impact from ESG factors.

 We are committed to ensuring a safe, fair, and rewarding working environment, with all employees united by a shared set of values.
 We also support and empower our host communities through impactful community programmes and enduring partnerships to ensure that all stakeholders benefit from our presence.